> A.L. Lloyd > Songs > The Handsome Cabin Boy

 It’s one of a number of songs about girls impersonating sailors (for numerous reasons) and heading off for a life on the briny—The Female Warrior, Jackie Munro, William Taylor, etc. Few of them seemed to end up in the kind of trouble our present heroine does, but her misfortune is treated as a good joke by everyone else, including the Captain’s equivocal wife!

-Walter Pardon sang The Handsome Cabin Boy (recorded by Mike Yates in the singer’s home on 25 June 1978) on his Topic anthology CD A World Without Horses.
+Walter Pardon sang The Handsome Cabin Boy at home in Knapton, Norfolk on 25 June 1978 to Mike Yates.
+This recording was included in 2000 on his Topic anthology CD A World Without Horses.

 Danny Spooner sang The Handsome Cabin Boy on his 2002 CD Launch Out on the Deep.
 He noted: